 These stem cell products can be sold as stand-alone products, product bundles, or as fully functional kits designed to facilitate each step of the research process.

-Within the U.S., the National Institutes of Health (NIH) will invest an estimated $1.495 billion into stem cell research projects in 2016, spanning a wide range of fields from cell biology to electrical engineering.1
+Within the United States, the National Institutes of Health (NIH) invested an estimated $1.495 billion into stem cell research projects, spanning a wide range of fields from cell biology to electrical engineering.1

-Internationally, stem cell research is supported by significant government investments, and the pharmaceutical industry and private sources contributed over $1.7 billion dollars of funding on a global basis during full-year 2015.3
+Internationally, stem cell research is supported by significant government investments, with the pharmaceutical industry and private sources contributing over $1.7 billion dollars annually.2

 Trends in Stem Cell Product Development

-Therefore, the stem cell industry has been heavily propelled by the development and manufacture of stem cell research products, although this is gradually shifting as pluripotent stem cell therapies move closer to the clinic.
-The market for stem cell research tools, including cells, kits, and consumables, has also grown significantly over the past few years to include a wide variety of products.
+With the long timeline required for the development of stem cell therapeutics, the stem cell industry has been heavily propelled by the development and manufacture of stem cell research products.
+The market for stem cell research tools includes cells, reagents, media, kits, and consumables, as well as a variety of other products.

-This growth has been largely attributed to increasing acceptance of stem cell technologies, most notably stem cell applications to treat chronic disease and recognition of the potential for regenerative medicine to reduce globally escalating healthcare costs.4
+Growth of the market for stem cell products can be attributed to increased acceptance of stem cell technologies, as well as recognition of the potential for regenerative medicine to reduce globally escalating healthcare costs.

-Rising healthcare costs are one of the key factors driving investment into stem cell products and therapies within Japan, with Japan’s Education Ministry stating that it plans to spend 110 billion yen ($1.13 billion) on induced pluripotent stem cell research during the next 10 years.
-The Japanese parliament has also been discussing bills that would “speed the approval process and ensure the safety of such treatments.
+Rising healthcare costs is one of the key factors driving investment into stem cell products and therapies on a global scale Within Japan, the Education Ministry has plans to spend 110 billion yen ($1.13 billion) on induced pluripotent stem cell research during the next 10 years.
+The Japanese parliament has also been discussing bills that would “speed the approval process and ensure the safety of such treatments.”